FOUND SUBJECTS at the Moonspeaker

 At least among its native speakers, english has a reputation for inconsistency, although that may actually be the wrong word for the situation.
 In many ways, english has become a patchwork language, chockfull of borrowed and constructed words at varying levels of naturalization.
 Consider the difference between a word like "pyjamas," which can be traced back to persian, versus "schadenfreude" from german.
 The former has become rather ordinary, we hardly notice it.
 Schadenfreude, even though english is a germanic language as well, not so much.
 Quite apart from borrowing, english has a range of irregular verbs and plurals that are hold outs from different dialects and earlier times.
 For example, the plural of "foot" is "feet" because changing the vowel used to be a common way to make plurals.
 If you want to find a verb that is irregular in just about any language provided it exists, check out "to be" or "to go."
 In english, "to be" especially is a sort of grab bag.

 According to my OED, "be" itself is derived from old english bēon, and that verb was already "defective," that is, its conjugation was made up of forms from three other verbs (the other two are wesan and a verb with a root something like *isi-).
 "Am" is from another verb again from a time before germanic languages were even a thing, and apparently nobody knows where "are" came from.
 That said, it's tempting to see it as somehow made up by analogy to "were."
-Pretty much the only thing that holds the verb "to be" in together is that english speakers have all learned to use it and conjugate it in all its rag bag, pasted together glory.
+Who knows, maybe it was.
+Pretty much the only thing that holds the verb "to be" together is that english speakers have all learned to use it and conjugate it in all its rag bag, pasted together glory.
 Compared to "to be," "to go" is ridiculously simple.
 Most of its forms come from old english gān, and "went" is from another old english word, "wendan" which means something like "turn around and go back."
 For the truly surreal that we actually use every day all the time if we speak english, I think "to be" wins hands down.

 The verb "to be" is also mightily irregular in french, and it is no coincidence that it is a form of that very verb that started this whole thing, including the helpful sign edit illustrated above.
 I should also add that if you are familiar with french and read the sign again, you'll notice something else surreal about it: try translating literally what the french said before the correction was added, and compare it to the english.
 You'll recognize the idiomatic english expression behind the incorrect french right away, even though that isn't the wording of the english on the sign itself.
 (Top)